fjfnaranjo/RogueDM/docs/pages/collaborators/application-design.md

 game rulesets (we are talking here about the RPG/board game beign played in the VTT either locally or over the network).

-The \ref roguedm_main::Game component in the \ref roguedm_main namespace is responsible of this labor and you can find more information about it in the
+The \ref roguedm_game::Game component in the \ref roguedm_game namespace is responsible of this labor and you can find more information about it in the
 \ref game-rulesets documentation.